joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 * Validate resources and infrastructure code pre or post-deployment using Azure DevOps or Github!
 * Runs on macOS, Linux, and Windows.

-PSRule for Azure provides two methods for analyzing Azure resources:

-* Pre-flight - Before resources are deployed from Azure Resource Manager templates.
-* In-flight - After resources are deployed to an Azure subscription.

 With over 200 inbuilt rules _(and you can add your own),_ there is a lot of resource types covered such as (but not limited to):

 * Azure App Service